rouault/llvm-project-deluge/README.md

 ## Requirements

-Fil-C only works on Apple Silicon Macs, for now.
+Fil-C only works on Apple Silicon Macs and FreeBSD 14 on X86_64, for now.

 ## Getting Started

-Run:
+If you downloaded Fil-C binaries, run:

     ./setup.sh

+If you downloaded Fil-C source, run:

+    ./setup_gits.sh
+    ./build_all.sh

 Then you'll be able to use Fil-C from within this directory.
 There is no way to "install" it, because that would be a crazy thing to do for such an